PPOLLabGhent/nf_Pipeline_CUTandRUN/README.md

 *Declaring an old control or target that isn't currently running through the pipeline will break it.*

 **The configuration:**
-- Some modifications to the nextflow.config file will be required:
+- Some modifications to the **nextflow.config** file will be required:

-1. Edit the container path under the ```Process Configuration```
+1. Edit the container path under the ```PROCESS CONFIGURATIE```

   > container = "/scratch/gent/436/vsc43612/Apptainer/CR_Nextflow_Pipeline_v1.2.sif"

 2. Updating/confirming the input path, data path, results path, pipelineMode and links to all reference genomes in the ```MAIN PARAMETERS``` section

-- Open the 'Launch_CR_pipeline.sh' script and change the pathways for the WORKFLOW and CONFIG variables to match those of of the pipeline.nf file and .config file.
+- Open the **Launch_CR_pipeline.sh** script and change the pathways for the WORKFLOW and CONFIG variables to match those of of the pipeline.nf file and .config file.

 ***The pipeline is not clever enough to handle typo's.
 Check for spelling mistakes and capitalization.***